elixirschool/elixirschool/lessons/composition.md

 ## Modules

 Modules are the best way to organize functions into a namespace.
-In addition grouping functions, they allow us to define named and private functions which we covered in the previous lesson.
+In addition to grouping functions, they allow us to define named and private functions which we covered in the previous lesson.

 Let's look at a basic example: